spearwolf/doorkeeper/README.md

 ## Project Status

-> ⚠️ __doorkeeper is intended for productive use - but so far only used in development environments.__ so attentiveness is required when using it.
+> ⚠️ __doorkeeper is intended for productive use - but so far only used in development environments.__ so attentiveness is required when using it in the wild.

 > ✔️ this is open source - using the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0). contributions, issue reports or pull requests are always welcome!